-2.3 Later days
+2.3 Later Days

 There have been many recent improvements and extensions within the past years and it is impossible to include them all within this review.
-Some will be mentioned in other sections (sequential Monte Carlo methods, Section 4), or in other papers (like variational methods, Jordan, 2004, this volume; Titterington, 2004, this volume).
+Some are mentioned in other sections (sequential Monte Carlo methods, Section 4) or in other papers in this volume (like variational methods, Jordan, 2004; Titterington, 2004).

-One particularly exciting development took place in the mid 1990's with the discovery by Propp and Wilson (1996) of perfect sampling and the ability to simulate exactly from π while using solely a Markov transition kernel with stationary distribution π (for an introduction, see Casella et al., 2001).
-These methods are all based on a coupling principle that erases the influence of the starting value and, for most statistical applications, on some device (trick?!) that allows for the reduction of the continuum of starting values into a few points.
-For instance, ? exhibit a natural link between slice sampling and perfect sampling.
+One particularly exciting development took place in the mid 1990s when Propp and Wilson (1996) discovered perfect sampling and the ability to simulate exactly from π using solely a Markov transition kernel with stationary distribution π (for an introduction, see Casella, Lavine and Robert, 2001).
+These methods are all based on a coupling principle that erases the influence of the starting value and, for most statistical applications, on some device (trick?!) that allows for the reduction of the continuum of starting values to a few points.
+For instance, Mira, Møller and Roberts (2001) exhibited a natural link between slice sampling and perfect sampling.

-Implementing perfect sampling has a cost, though, and it seems, eight years after Propp and Wilson (1996), that this cost may be too high since perfect sampling has all but become a standard of the MCMC toolbox.
-The genuine difficulty in implementing perfect sampling is that there is a strong degree of tuning and calibration involved for every new model, as discussed in Robert and Casella (2004, Chap.
-11).
-Moreover, the settings where coupling is guaranteed to work are quite restricted since they roughly correspond to uniformly ergodic kernels (Foss and Tweedie, 1998).
+Implementing perfect sampling has a cost, though, and it seems, eight years after Propp and Wilson (1996), that this cost may be too high, since perfect sampling has all but become a standard of the MCMC toolbox.
+The genuine difficulty in implementing perfect sampling is that there is a strong degree of tuning and calibration involved for every new model, as discussed by Robert and Casella (2004, Chapter 11).
+Moreover, the settings where coupling is guaranteed to work are quite restricted, since they roughly correspond to uniformly ergodic kernels (Foss and Tweedie, 1998).

-Another development of the mid 1990's with a much broader basis is reversible jump MCMC and variable dimension models, following the path-breaking formalization of Since this major advance Green (1995). strongly relates to the corresponding development of Bayesian model choice, we will dwell on its justification in Section 3 rather than here.
+Another development in the mid 1990s that has a much broader basis is reversible jump MCMC and variable dimension models, following the pathbreaking formalization by Green (1995).
+Since this major advance strongly relates to the corresponding development of Bayesian model choice, we dwell on its justification in Section 3 rather than here.
 Let us simply recall that Green (1995) built a formalism that allows for Markov chains on variable dimension spaces.
-While this can be seen as a sequence of local fixed-dimension moves (see, e.g., Robert and Casella, 2004, Sec.
-9.2.2), it nonetheless gained immediate popularity by setting up the right framework for the MCMC analysis of this kind of problems.
-It also subsumes earlier and later attempts, like the birth-anddeath jump process of Preston (1976), Ripley (1977), Stephens (2000) and the saturation schemes of Carlin and Chib (1995) and God-sill (2001).
-Recent developments by Brooks et al. (2003) aim at higher efficiency levels in the selection of jump proposals.
+While this can be seen as a sequence of local fixed-dimension moves (see, e.g., Robert and Casella, 2004, Section 9.2.2), it nonetheless gained immediate popularity by setting up the right framework for the MCMC analysis of this kind of problem.
+It also subsumes earlier and later attempts, like the birth-anddeath jump process of Preston (1976), Ripley (1977) and Stephens (2000), and the saturation schemes of Carlin and Chib (1995) and Godsill (2001).
+Recent developments by Brooks, Giudici and Roberts (2003) aim at higher efficiency levels in the selection of jump proposals.

-As mentioned above, adaptive MCMC algorithms have also been introduced recently, although the development of adaptive algorithms is much easier outside the MCMC framework (Section 4): in fact, the difficulty with adaptivity is that the dependence on the past performances must be controlled to preserve the Markovian structure, as for instance in renewal schemes (Mykland et al., 1995, Gilks et al., 1998, ?) unless ergodicity is directly established (Haario et al., 1999, 2001, Andrieu and Robert, 2001).
+As mentioned above, adaptive MCMC algorithms have also been introduced recently, although the development of adaptive algorithms is much easier outside the MCMC framework (Section 4): in fact, the difficulty with adaptivity is that the dependence on past performance must be controlled to preserve the Markovian structure, as for instance in renewal schemes (Mykland, Tierney and Yu, 1995; Gilks, Roberts and Sahu, 1998; Guihenneuc-Jouyaux and Robert, 1998) unless ergodicity is directly established (Haario, Saksman and Tamminen, 1999, 2001; Andrieu and Robert, 2001).